LEGAL

 • Firebase Installations / Sessions (transitive Firebase components): app instance/session support for Firebase services.

-• OpenWeather APIs: weather response data based on user weather setup.
+• Open-Meteo APIs: geocoding and weather response data based on user weather setup.

 Current source manifest rules remove Google advertising identifier and AdServices attribution permissions from the app package.
 Release declarations should still be rechecked before every submission because merged manifests can change when dependencies change.